New York Minimum Wage Update in 2026: What Employers and Employees Should Know

 The Bottom Line

-For employers, that shift means planning ahead and staying proactive.
-For employees, it means wages designed to better reflect real-world costs over time.
+For employers, that shift means staying proactive and informed.
+For employees, it means wages that are more closely tied to economic conditions.

-Brand’s Payroll helps employers stay ahead of wage changes and ensure payroll remains accurate as requirements evolve.
+Brand’s Payroll helps employers across all 50 states stay ahead of wage changes and ensure payroll remains accurate as requirements evolve.

-Have questions about how upcoming wage changes affect your payroll or compliance strategy
+Have questions about how upcoming wage updates affect your payroll or compliance strategy?

 Book a call with the Brand’s Payroll team to review your setup and plan ahead with confidence.